 To schedule your required COVID-19 gateway test please visit secure.health.columbia.edu.
 An appointment is required, as the testing center cannot accommodate walk-ins.
 Students who have challenges with scheduling should email [email protected] with any questions or concerns.

-For more information about gateway testing, quarantine requirements, and the University's response to COVID-19, please review the COVID-19 Resource Guide.
+For more information about vaccines, gateway testing, quarantine requirements, and the University's response to COVID-19, please review the COVID-19 Resource Guide.